 Some 40 percent of the population now live in towns or cities.
 The largest of these is the capital city, Asmara with 450,000 residents.
 Its balmy, temperate climate, safe and spotless streets, remarkable architecture and cultural diversity make it one of the most hospitable cities in the continent.

 Nearly all of Eritrea’s major towns and cities were originally built according to urban plans.
-The Eritrean government revised and developed these master plans in reconstructing and expanding many urban centres after liberation.
+The Eritrean government revised and developed these master plans in reconstructing and expanding many urban centers after liberation.
 Strict zoning standards have preserved the social and architectural character of the cities.
 This, coupled with sustained aid to poorer rural areas, has prevented the emergence of the slum belts and shantytowns that encircle many African cities.

 The Eritrean society is one of the most unified societies in the world.
 The strength of the people’s unity and their ability to organize themselves can be traced back to the ancient times before the scramble for Africa era.
 They have highly sophisticated and documented customary laws, giving them a firm foundation for internally generated growth and development that enables them to selectively draw upon the experiences and achievements of others without jeopardizing either their integrity or dynamism.

-During the colonial period the colonizers sought to divide the society regionally, tribally, religiously and ideologically.
+During the colonial period, the colonizers sought to divide the society regionally, tribally, religiously and ideologically.
 But the Eritrean people continued to prevail in their unity even I the most adverse of times.

 Women: Eritrean women can boast of a unique history in that they found an opportunity to show their potential during the independence struggle period, which they pulled it off quite brilliantly.
 They fought side by side with their male compatriots during the armed struggle and today they continue to be active participants in the frontlines of the country’s economic and political life.